dd86k/aliceserver/README.md

 Cool ideas:
 - Using Aliceserver to bridge DAP to other remote endpoints, like GDB Remote Serial Protocol.
+  - ie, MIProxyDebugger/DAPProxyDebugger: take requests and format them to client

 # Implementation Details